SergeDmi/CytosimPy-article/paper.md

 # Acknowledgements

-S.D. aknowledges Nicolas Minc for getting him interested in cell wall mechanics, the entire Minc lab past and present for interactions, and CNRS-Momentum for the funding.
+S.D. aknowledges ...,  the entire Minc lab past and present for interactions, and INSERM for the funding.
+FJN acknowledges.

 # References